-Popular fabrics of the 70s clothing include exotic prints, polyester, satin, checks, and very bright coloured textiles.
+Popular fabrics include exotic prints, polyester, satin, checks, and very bright coloured textiles.
 Clothing designs with embroidered details, including corduroy and velvet were quite popular too.

-Women of the earlier part of 1980s loved soft textiles and neutral colours like beige, brown, tan, and pale orange but by the later part of the decade, bright neon colours became highly popular.
+Women of the earlier part of the 1980s loved soft textiles and neutral colours like beige, brown, tan, and pale orange but by the latter part of the decade, bright neon colours became highly popular.

-In the 80s jeans went from smart, sporty, or a casual ranch weekend wear to a hot fashion trend that became glamorous wardrobe must haves.
-There was spandex and shoulder-pads, and popular fashion accessories were belts, scarves, and bracelets.
+In the 80s jeans went from smart, sporty, or a casual ranch weekend wear to a hot fashion trend that became a glamorous wardrobe must-have.
+There were spandex and shoulder-pads, and popular fashion accessories were belts, scarves, and bracelets.

 Interestingly, when you think of the 80s, you’ll remember hair spray, and excessive makeup, and bright flashy apparel.

 - Silk blouses

 - Denim jeans (with wild bleaching, stone washing, dyeing and pre-made holes)